mdariful/mdariful.github.io/terminalcommand.md

 - git commit -m "remove fileName"

 linux command:

-ll list all files on the folder
+ll = list all files on the folder
-cd move on the directory
+cd directoryorpath = move on the directory
-mv move a file or rename
+mv file1 file2 = move a file or rename
+mv dir1 dir2 = move a directory or rename
-cp copy a file
+cp = copy a file
-touch create a new file
+touch filename = create a new file
-mkdir create a new directory
+mkdir dirfile = create a new directory
-rm remove a file or directory
+rm -rf file = remove a file or directory
+cat [filename] = Display file’s contents to the standard output device (usually your monitor). find [pathname] [expression] = Search for files matching a provided pattern. grep [options] pattern [filesname] = Search files or output for a particular pattern. locate filename = Search a copy of your filesystem for the specified filename. man [command] = Display the help information for the specified command. pwd = Display the pathname for the current directory.